jimshalo10/human-trafficing/README.md

 How does it work?
 -----------
 This code makes use of the claudiia https://github.com/claudiajs/claudia package to digest the HTML content of a website and make it available as an object that can be parsed in JSON.
-The code then looks for all reords from the index table processed and creates a JSON structure that can be inserted into DynamoDB.
+The code then looks for all records from the index table processed and creates a JSON structure that can be inserted into DynamoDB.

-The code is executed as part of an AWS Lambda function (https://aws.amazon.com/lambda) which can be triggered manually probaly via and Alexa SDK Endpoint if so desired.
-The Lambda function can be deployed via AWS Serverless Application Model (AWS SAM) templates JSON package.json (see template.yml) for python have been created.
+The code is executed as part of an AWS Lambda function (https://aws.amazon.com/lambda) which can be triggered manually probably via and Alexa SDK Endpoint if so desired.
+The Lambda function can be deployed via AWS Serverless Application Model (AWS SAM) templates JSON package.json (see template.yml for python) have been created.